Power Tools Market Size and Share

 By End-user: Construction Dominance Meets DIY Disruption

-Construction and infrastructure projects delivered 46.76% of 2024 sales, supported by multiyear public works pipelines in Asia and North America.
+Construction and infrastructure projects delivered 46.76% of 2024 sales in the power tools market, supported by multiyear public works pipelines in Asia and North America.
 Yet the DIY channel, propelled by streaming tutorials and affordable cordless kits, delivers an 8.2% CAGR, reshaping marketing priorities.
 Professional builders value integrated battery fleets that reduce maintenance labor, while homeowners prioritize portability and user-friendly interfaces.

 Automotive manufacturing remains a stable consumer of controlled-torque systems as EV adoption drives higher fastening counts per vehicle.
 Aerospace and defense maintain premium demand for calibrated tightening and documentation, boosting average selling prices.
 Manufacturing sub-sectors such as electronics and woodworking consume compact, low-torque drivers that integrate with automated lines.
 Across these verticals, the power tools market size for industrial users outpaces GDP as automation upgrades intensify tool replacement cycles.